s311354/Louis/_posts/2022-07-27-Introduction_to_Quick_Select_Algorithms.md

     return topk_select(start, end, len(keys) - k)</span></code></pre></div></details>

 Description: The solution was followed through the quick select algorithm.
-The basic functions for caculating the Kth largest element in an array are similar as the general process.
+The basic functions for caculating the top k frequent elements in an array are similar as the general process.

 ## Reference ##

 + [Wiki: Quickselect](https://en.wikipedia.org/wiki/Quickselect)

+<p>Thanks for reading!
+Feel free to leave the comments below or <a href="mailto:qazqazqaz850@gmail.com">email</a> to me.
+Any pieces of advice or discussions are always welcome. :)</p>